-On 28 November 2013, Mr S signed a letter of authority ('LOA') giving Aegon permission to provide information about his pension to Moneywise Retirement Solutions ('MRS').
+On 28 November 2013, Mr S signed a letter of authority ('LOA') giving Aviva permission to provide information about his pension to Moneywise Retirement Solutions ('MRS').
 The LOA also said Mr S appointed MRS as his advisers in respect of his pension plan.
-This LOA was sent to Aegon several days later.

-The LOA and covering sheet sent to Aegon referred to MRS being a 'trading style' of Moneywise Financial Advisors Ltd ('MFAL'), a business that was authorised and regulated by the Financial Conduct Authority ('FCA') at the time.
+The LOA and covering sheet, subsequently sent to Aviva, referred to MRS as a 'trading style' of Moneywise Financial Advisors Ltd ('MFAL'), a business that was authorised and regulated by the Financial Conduct Authority ('FCA') at the time.

-On 13 December 2013, Aegon wrote to MRS acknowledging the LOA and providing a transfer pack, including discharge forms.
+On 22 January 2014, Aviva wrote to MRS acknowledging the LOA and providing a transfer pack, including discharge forms.

 A company called Servatus Ltd then wrote to Mr S. The letter began by thanking him for his meeting with a business called 'Jackson Francis'.
 The letter went on to explain that Servatus was writing to provide a recommendation.
 The enclosed report recommended that Mr S transfer his pensions to the Harbour Retirement Scheme ('HRS'), a QROPS based in Malta, and invest in Dolphin Capital and a managed portfolio with JP Morgan.
 The recommendation noted that Servatus was an appointed introducer for the HRS.
+Mr S signed a copy of this recommendation on 15 May 2014.